 Always take fosamprenavir in combination with other HIV medicines.

 If you take too much fosamprenavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take fosamprenavir, see the FDA drug label.

 What should I do if I forget a dose?

 If you miss a dose of fosamprenavir, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can fosamprenavir cause?

 Fosamprenavir may cause side effects.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
-See the ClinicalInfo fact sheet on HIV Medicines and Side Effects for more information.
+See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.

 Some side effects of fosamprenavir can be serious.
-Serious side effects of fosamprenavir include severe skin reactions or rash.
-(See section above: What are the most important things to know about fosamprenavir?)Other possible side effects of fosamprenavir include:
+Serious side effects of fosamprenavir include severe skin reactions or rash, liver problems, and drug interactions.Other possible side effects of fosamprenavir include: